Table of Contents

 **click to enlarge**

-By providing a mix of Zendesk KPIs related to call center performance, this weekly service report will help you optimize every relevant detail related to the performance of your call team to ensure a quality service.
+By providing a mix of Zendesk KPIs related to call center performance, this report will help you optimize every relevant detail related to the development of your call team to ensure quality service.

 - On-Shelf Availability